 David Oxenstierna, MSFS’89

 David Oxenstierna is Senior Partner at Capco (The Capital Markets Company), a leading consultancy exclusively dedicated to the financial services industry with over 3500 consultants globally.
 Capco is a fully owned subsidiary of FIS, the largest FinTech company in the world.

 Peter Raymond, MSFS’90

-Peter Raymond is the US Leader of PwC’s Capital Projects and Infrastructure business.
+Peter Raymond was the US Leader of PwC’s Capital Projects and Infrastructure business and continues to serve as an advisor to the firm.
 He brings more than 20 years experience working around the world with public and private sector entities on the design, delivery and financing of large scale capital and infrastructure projects.

 Philippe Sachs, MSFS’02

-Philippe Sachs is the Global Head of Corporate & Public Affairs at Bridge International Academies.
-Previously, he served as Global Head of Standard Chartered Bank’s public sector client coverage group, which includes ministries of finance, central banks, sovereign wealth funds, public pension funds, supra-nationals, and other development organizations.
+Philippe Sachs is the Deputy CEO at Kido Education, international network of innovative nurseries.
+Previously, he served as Global Head of Corporate & Public Affairs at Bridge International Academies and as Global Head of Standard Chartered Bank’s public sector client coverage group, which includes ministries of finance, central banks, sovereign wealth funds, public pension funds, supra-nationals, and other development organizations.

 Michael Samway, BSFS’90, MSFS ’91

 Michael A. Samway is President of The Business and Human Rights Group, a consultancy focusing on business and human rights in the technology sector.
 He is also an adjunct faculty member at Georgetown University in the Master of Science in Foreign Service Program, a senior lecturer at Duke Law School, and a former visiting scholar at the Center for Business and Human Rights at NYU Stern School of Business where he focused on digital surveillance and online expression issues.